How to Remove Pedals From a Bike?

 - Keep in mind, the left pedal spindle is reverse threaded.
 Turn it clockwise to remove the bike pedal when facing the crank arm.
 The right side is normal, so turn it anti-clockwise to loosen the pedal.

-Now you know how to remove pedals from a bike.
+Now you know the steps of removing bike pedals.
 If you follow the above procedure, you will able to remove your bike pedals.
 Make sure to inspect your pedals from time to time to ensure they are totally secure.
 And if you still aren’t sure about how your pedals feel, head to your nearby shop to have a mechanic double-check them.
-If you have any questions, about how to remove pedals from a bike please let us know.
-We will love to answer them.
-If you have to need any information go here bikeadvisorpro